-With over 55 critical care inpatient beds, cardiac surgery, and an active Emergency Services department, St. Joseph Medical Center provides state-of-the-art, high-tech medical care.
+With more than 55 critical care inpatient beds, cardiac surgery, and an active Emergency Services Department, St. Joseph Medical Center provides state-of-the-art, high-tech medical care.
 Pharmacists play a visible and vital role on the critical care team.
 Responsibilities include daily rounding with the interdisciplinary team, management of nutritional needs, response as part of the cardiopulmonary arrest team, and medication education, which can include CABG patients and warfarin education prior to discharge.

-Pharmaceutical care is provided to patients in a wide number of service lines.
 Pharmacists are involved in general medical surgical, ambulatory, and special care unit experiences.
 Direct patient care and education are daily practice responsibilities of the pharmacists.
-Other responsibilities include electrolyte and nutrition consultations, antibiotic therapy interventions, anticoagulation dosing, pain management, and much more.
+Other responsibilities include electrolyte and nutrition consultations, antibiotic therapy interventions, anticoagulation dosing, pain management, transitions of care interventions, and much more.

 Clinical oncology has expanded dramatically in the past few years, and pharmacy has been instrumental in its growth.
-The oncology pharmacists exercise prescriptive authority for antiemetics and analgesics under protocol, and are involved in ongoing clinical research.
-Oncology pharmacists support inpatient and outpatient clinics and, as chemotherapy experts, are recognized as a go-to resource for physicians and nurses.
+Oncology pharmacists exercise prescriptive authority for antiemetics and analgesics under protocol, and are involved in ongoing clinical research.
+This service line supports inpatient and outpatient clinics and, as chemotherapy experts, are recognized as a go-to resource for physicians and nurses.

 Pharmacists practice high-level care in the patient centered medical home under prescriptive authority protocols, providing disease state management.
 Pharmacists also play an active role in Virginia Mason Franciscan Health’s anticoagulation clinics, where they may independently assess, adjust and monitor pharmaceutical care.